hamzagh1998/ShareCode/README.md

 ### Installing

-To get a development env running
+To get the development env running

 install all the packages inside the requirements.txt file
 ```